hapesurya/portfolio/Readme.md

     - 🍴 Fork this repo!

 - **Option 2**
-    - 👯 Clone this repo to your local machine.
+    - 👯 Clone this repo to your GitHub account.

 #### Step 2